stephaneworkspace/libswe-sys/README.md

 Go to exemple and rename data_example.json to data.json and run cargo run --example debug

+I recommand to use the library crate "astrology" for draw the chart

 # Version
+0.1.48
+* Add theme support for "astrology" crate bridge

 0.1.47
 * Add comments to sweconst for rust documentation